Join our mailing list. We never spam.

 Without resistance training and adequate protein, GLP‑1 patients risk long-term harm — even as they look thinner.

-When Yvonne stepped foot into Thrive and had her initial consultation with Sydney, she carried with her a lot of apprehension and self-doubt.
-She had tried multiple weight loss programs with varying degrees of disappointing results, but had heard promising things about Thrive’s GLP-1 programming.
+Before getting in touch with Thrive, Jane had tried multiple weight loss programs with varying degrees of disappointing results, but had heard promising things about Thrive’s GLP-1 programming.

 • Weight: 180.1 lbs